 The $671 million mission will investigate the upper atmosphere of the Red Planet, focusing on how the planet lost most of its atmosphere and liquid water.
 [NASA's MAVEN Mission to Mars: Photos]

-After launch in mid-November, the school bus-size spacecraft will embark upon an approximately 10-month journey to Mars.
-MAVEN is expected to begin orbiting the Red Planet on Sept.
-22, 2014.
+After launch in mid-November, the school bus-size spacecraft embarked upon an approximately 10-month journey to Mars, arriving on Sept.
+21, 2014.